Brian Schottenheimer: Early career

 Schottenheimer was an assistant coach from 1997 to 2005 with the St. Louis Rams, Kansas City Chiefs, Syracuse Orange, and USC Trojans, including as quarterback coach for the Washington Redskins and San Diego Chargers.
-During that time, he coached under his father, Marty, with the Chiefs, Redskins, Chargers.
+During that time, he coached under his father, Marty, with the Chiefs, Redskins and Chargers.

 New York Jets

 In 2006, Schottenheimer became the offensive coordinator for the New York Jets.
 The team made the playoffs, the offense improved from the previous season and quarterback Chad Pennington was named NFL Comeback Player of the Year.

 In 2007, Schottenheimer's name was floated around as being a possible replacement for the departed Nick Saban as the Miami Dolphins head coach.
 He later removed his name from consideration for the Dolphins head coaching position, preferring to stay in New York.
 The Jets went 4–12 and failed to make the playoffs.

 In 2008, the offense scored 405 points, just the third time in franchise history reaching the 400-point mark.
 Led by quarterback Brett Favre and Pro Bowl running back Thomas Jones, the team registered 42 offensive touchdowns (their most in a decade).
 Jones would also lead the AFC with 1,312 rushing yards and break the Jets single-season record with 13 rushing touchdowns.
 The Jets experienced a late season collapse and missed the playoffs despite an 8–3 start.

 In 2009, after Eric Mangini was fired, Schottenheimer was one of the first candidates interviewed for the open head coaching position.
 However, he eventually lost out to Baltimore Ravens defensive coordinator Rex Ryan.
 Ryan kept Schottenheimer on staff.
 The Jets reached the AFC Championship Game with rookie quarterback Mark Sanchez.

 On January 13, 2010, Schottenheimer announced that he was staying with the Jets as offensive coordinator and would not interview for the head coaching vacancy with the Buffalo Bills.
 The team finished with an 11–5 record and advanced to the AFC Championship Game for the second consecutive season.

 In 2011, the Jets scored only 50 points in the last three games (all losses), while finishing with an 8–8 record and the 29th rank in total offense.
 On January 6, 2012, he was interviewed for the Jacksonville Jaguars head coaching position.
 On January 10, 2012, the Jets parted ways with Schottenheimer.